iIyakuryakin/iiyakuryakin/README.md

 he

-21 y.o IT major student
+21 y.o, student majoring in IT